thisischandresh/thisischandresh.github.io/about.md

 Hi, this is Chandresh.
 I live in Mumbai.

 I'm at my happiest around plants, cats, and the sea.
 My daily life is spent sitting idle on the terrace, reading, colouring, and watching F1.
-I'm currently working at [Shardeum](https://shardeum.org).
+I'm currently building [Local Public](https://x.com/localpublicxyz) and [Shardeum](https://shardeum.org).

 ## Contact
-  - DM me on [Twitter](https://x.com/thisischandresh) or [Warpcast](https://warpcast.com/chandresh)
+  - DM me on [Twitter](https://x.com/thisischandresh) or [Warpcast](https://warpcast.com/thechandresh.eth)
   - Send an onchain message on [thechandresh.eth](https://etherscan.io/address/thechandresh.eth)

 ## Past Work
-I deliver my best work in small teams and semi-automonous environment.
+I work best in small teams and semi-automonous environment.

 Usually seen working on Social Media.
 Behind the scenes, working on documentation, events, and design.
   - WazirX